Local Notes - User Guide

 From Settings > Data > Export All Notes or the overflow menu, you can export your entire note collection:

-You can also export individual collections from the collection detail screen, or selected notes via bulk operations.
+You can also export: - Individual collections from the collection detail screen - Selected notes via bulk operations

 After export, the system share sheet opens so you can send the file via email, save to Files, AirDrop, etc.